rafaelschreiber/wallpaper-engine2/README.md

 # wallpaper-engine2
-Best wallpaper engine you can imagine
+The best wallpaper engine you can ever imagine!

+It only works on macOS :/
+I'm not responsible for any NFSW pictures on your desktop!